bowdenk7/express-typescript-starter/README.md

 ```
 Navigate to `http://localhost:3000`

-# TODO - Writeup

-A majority of this quick start's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter).
+# TypeScript + Node
+The main purpose of this repo is to show a good end-to-end project setup and workflow for writing Node code in TypeScript.
+I will try to keep this as up-to-date as possible, but community contributions and recommendations for improvements are encourage and will be most welcome.

+In the next few sections I will call out everything that changes when adding TypeScript to an Express project.
+Anywhere that configuration changes are required, they have already been made in this project, but feel free to use this as a reference for converting other Node.js project to TypeScript.

+> **Note on editors!** - TypeScript has great support in [every editor](http://www.typescriptlang.org/index.html#download-links), but this project has been preconfigured for use with [VS Code](https://code.visualstudio.com/).
+Throughout the README I'll try to call out specific places where VS code really shines or where this project has been setup to take advantage of specific features.

+## Adding TypeScript
+TypeScript itself is simple to add to any project.

 ## Project Structure
 -----------------

 Folder structure:

-> Note!
-This assumes that you have already built the app using `npm run build` or `yarn run build`
+> **Note!** This assumes that you have already built the app using `npm run build` or `yarn run build`

 | Name | Description |
 | ------------------------ | --------------------------------------------------------------------------------------------- |